Jim-Clack/MiniWebServer/README.md

 - (I'm 76 and just wrote this, so I hope it's not too old-fashioned.)
 - If you want to contact me, I'm at jim.clack@ablestrategies.com
 ## TODO...
+- Test Plugins, as the code has not been exercised for this
 - Need to change HTTPRequest buffer to byte[] to handle binary requests
 - Need to use remote IP Address to track session if there is no sessionID